 When done well, audiences often aren’t even aware of all the information they were able to gather from just one visual.
 As a communication designer, it’s your job to fill the world with effective, beautiful work that also helps to communicate a larger message.
 What messages will your work convey?

 At Shillington, we teach communication design and students learn design theory, gain technical skills and get to work on 30+ briefs ranging from print advertisements to thinking in 3D with packaging to designing a digital app.
-Learn more about our graphic design course and how you can become a designer in 3 months full-time or 9 months part-time in New York, London, Manchester, Sydney, Melbourne or Brisbane.
+Learn about our online graphic design course and how you can become a designer!